milesroxas/Flint/docs/guides/unified-plan.md

 - `element-context-classifier.ts`: builds a parent map via `getChildren()` traversal and classifies contexts.
 - Hooks and store:

-  - `useElementLint.ts`: subscribes to `selectedelement`, initializes registry with default + context‑aware rules, loads persisted config, lints the selected element.
+  - `useElementLint.ts`: subscribes to `selectedelement`, initializes the registry, lints the selected element, and exposes `results`, `classNames`, `contexts`, and `roles`.
-  - `usePageLintStore.ts`: performs full‑page lint but currently registers **default rules only**.
-Context‑aware rules are not registered here.
+  - `usePageLintStore.ts`: performs full‑page lint using the same initialization path to ensure parity.

 - UI specifics: